Influenza vaccine: Side effects

 Common side effects of vaccination include local injection-site reactions and cold-like symptoms.
 Fever, malaise, and myalgia are less common.
 Flu vaccines are contraindicated for people who have experienced a severe allergic reaction in response to a flu vaccine or to any component of the vaccine.
 LAIVs are not given to children or adolescents with severe immunodeficiency or to those who are using salicylate treatments because of the risk of developing Reye syndrome.
 LAIVs are also not recommended for children under the age of 2, pregnant women, and adults with immunosuppression.
 Inactivated flu vaccines cannot cause influenza and are regarded as safe during pregnancy.

-While side effects of the flu vaccine may occur, they are usually minor, including soreness, redness, and swelling around the point of injection, headache, fever, nausea or fatigue.
+While side effects of the flu vaccine may occur, they are usually minor, including soreness, redness, swelling around the point of injection, headache, fever, nausea, or fatigue.
 Side effects of a nasal spray vaccine may include runny nose, wheezing, sore throat, cough, or vomiting.

 In some people, a flu vaccine may cause serious side effects, including an allergic reaction, but this is rare.
 Furthermore, the common side effects and risks are mild and temporary when compared to the risks and severe health effects of the annual influenza epidemic.

+Contrary to a common misconception, flu shots cannot cause people to get the flu.